pranjalcborty/naser/tabs/research.md

 cover-img: /assets/img/path.jpg
 --->

-My research group, Automated Software Testing & Analysis Research, consists of several undergrads, and masters students.
-We are supported by generous funding from Mitacs, NSERC and several other funding agencies.
-Our work is closely intertwined with the industry, and we collaborate with companies like Ciena to produce cutting edge research outputs.
+My research interest consists of-

+* Software Performance
+* Software Reliability
+* Software Debugging

-We are always looking for brilliant and motivated students to work with us.
-Currently, I am looking for undergrad and graduate students
-(masters and PhD) to work with.
-If you think you are one of them, head over to the "[Contact me]({{ site.baseurl }}/tabs/contact)" page and reach out to us.
+I am particularly interested to work with the aformentioned topics in the context of IoT, cloud and distributed systems.
+Currently, I am looking for masters and PhD students, visiting researchers, and postdocs to work with.
+If your research interests aligns with mine, head over to the "[Contact me]({{ site.baseurl }}/tabs/contact)" page and reach out.

+### Research Projects
+Current research projects:

+* Adaptive Tracing - Funded by Mitacs, NSERC
+* Power Efficiency of Software Systems - Funded by VPMI, FedDev

+We also worked on a software project for the Niagara 2022 Canada Summer Games.
+You can read about it [here](https://brocku.ca/brock-news/2022/05/canada-games-teaching-spotlight-computer-science-students-developing-canada-games-chatbot/).

-### Master's Student
+### Research Team

+#### Masters Students
 <p></p>
 <style>
     td {